btcrs/btcrs/readme.md

 Getting started
 ---------------

 Relevant information you need to know before you navigate.
+More context will then be provide by the component specific readmes.
+This is how the top level readme is taking the place of a wiki/delegator.

 - [Arm](/arm/readme.md)
 - [Body](/body/readme.md)